koto/mosquito/README.md

 	    $ cd externals/MalaRIA-Proxy/proxy-backend
 	    $ sudo java malaria.MalariaServer dummy 8081 4444
           # launch malaria server with HTTP proxy on 4444 and connector proxy on 8081

   3. Launch Websockify proxy
-	    [2nd shell]

 	    $ cd externals/websockify
 	    $ ./websockify 8082 localhost:8081
 	      # forward WebSocket connection from TCP:8082 via MalaRIA running on 8081

 	 or

 	    $ cd externals\websockify-exe
 	    $ websockify.exe 8082 localhost:8081

   4. Find XSS vulnerability in Google Chrome extension

-  5. Generate mosquito hook at http://localhost:8000/generate.html.
-Victim MUST be able to  connect to base_url HTTP server and to ws_host:ws_port WebSocket server.
+  5. Generate mosquito hook at `http://localhost:8000/generate.html`.
+Victim MUST be able to connect to `base_url` HTTP server and to `ws_host:ws_port` WebSocket server.

   6. Inject hook into extension

-  7. Use localhost:4444 as your HTTP proxy.
+  7. Use `localhost:4444` as your HTTP proxy.
 You now can use Burp or your browser to send requests and receive responses.